Stacked Markets

 On-chain settlement vs. the CEX trust assumption

 Frontend independence.
 If the Stacked Markets UI went offline tomorrow, your positions and PnL would still exist on-chain.
 You could access them through Hyperliquid directly.
 Your trading history does not disappear with the frontend.
+Bybit's trading history disappears if Bybit disappears.
+That is the CEX trust assumption in its simplest form.

 Where Bybit still has an edge